tiprankstipranks

 The outbreak of a highly infectious or contagious disease or declaration of a pandemic, epidemic or other health crises could have a material adverse effect on us.

 A future outbreak of a highly infectious or contagious disease or declaration of a pandemic, epidemic or other health crises could result in a general decline in rents, an increased incidence of defaults under existing leases and negatively impact our ability to achieve new leases as existing leases expire.
-Additionally, our tenants may determine to lease less space as a result of the aftereffects of the outbreak of a highly infectious or contagious disease, or a declaration of a pandemic, epidemic or other health crises, resulting more vacancies at our properties, which could have a material adverse effect on our business, financial condition and results of operations.
+Additionally, our tenants may determine to lease less space as a result of the aftereffects of the outbreak of a highly infectious or contagious disease, or a declaration of a pandemic, epidemic or other health crises, resulting more vacancies at our properties, which could have a material adverse effect on us.
 Furthermore, we cannot predict the impact that an epidemic, pandemic or other health crises could on our tenants and other business partners; however, any material effect on these parties could have a material adverse effect on us.

 Natural and Human Disruptions - Risk 2